Mike Tyson's tattoos: Face tattoo

 The tattoo drew significant attention before the fight.
 Tyson took time off of training to get it, which trainer Jeff Fenech would later say was a contributing factor to the fight being rescheduled by a week.
+Some questioned Tyson's physical and mental fitness to fight.
 Experts including dermatologist Robert A. Weiss expressed concerns about Tyson boxing while the tattoo healed; Etienne said that he would not go after the tattoo.
 (Tyson ultimately knocked out Etienne in under a minute.)
 The work—which Tyson and others have referred to as his "warrior tattoo"—was also met with criticism from the outset by Māori activists who saw it as cultural appropriation.
+In 2006, tā moko artist Mark Kopua in a statement to the Waitangi Tribunal called for "a law that would prevent a Mike Tyson or a Robbie Williams or large non-Māori companies from wearing and exploiting the moko".

 Rachael A. Carmen et al. in the Review of General Psychology posit that Tyson's face tattoo may be an example of "body ornamentation as a form of intimidation".
-Charlie Connell and Edmund Sullivan in Inked describe it as having become "instantly iconic".
-Its prominence has increased over time, aided by Tyson and the 2009 comedy The Hangover, in which Tyson appears as a fictionalized version of himself.
+Charlie Connell and Edmund Sullivan in Inked describe it as having become "instantly iconic", while Vice's Mitchell Sunderland ranks it as one of the two things Tyson is best known for, alongside biting off part of Evander Holyfield's ear.
+Marie Hadley, in A History of Intellectual Property in 50 Objects, writes that the tattoo "has been described as one of the most distinctive tattoos in North America".
+Its stature has increased over time, aided by Tyson and the 2009 comedy The Hangover, in which it is prominent on Tyson, who appears as a fictionalized version of himself.
 The tattoo has become strongly associated with Tyson and has made his persona more distinctive.